 - Bloomhill Bog is located in Co.
 Offaly, approximately 4km south-west of Ballynahown in County Offaly.
 It is part of the Blackwater Bog group. - Bloomhill Bog has been in peat production since the early 1980's.
 The peat was primarily harvested for fuel peat to be used at Cloghan Power Station, West Offaly Power in Shannonbridge and Derrinlough Brickette Factory in Co.
 Offaly.
-Some horticultural peat was also harvested at Bloomhill Bog. - Some sections of Bloomhill Bog are already rehabilitated/stabilised. - The River Shannon flows within 0.5 km of the western edge of the site. - The site overlaps with a number of lands designated for conservation. - The site is dominated by bare peat. - Bloomhill Bog has a pumped drainage regime. - Deep peat reserves remain on much of the former production area. - Industrial peat production in the remaining active peat production areas of the site ceased in 2020.
+Some horticultural peat was also harvested at Bloomhill Bog. - The River Shannon flows within 0.5 km of the western edge of the site. - There is minor overlap with a number of sites designated for conservation. - The site is dominated by bare peat. - Bloomhill Bog has a pumped drainage regime. - Deep peat reserves remain on much of the former production area. - Industrial peat production in the remaining active peat production areas of the site ceased in 2020.